Blog

 Hemophilia, a genetic disorder, is treated with clotting factor medications that help control bleeding episodes in patients.
 However, in some cases, the patient’s bodies start to produce antibodies (inhibitors) against these drugs, neutralize their effects, and make them less effective in preventing bleeding episodes.

-FEIBA, also known by its generic name “anti-inhibitor coagulant complex,” works by bypassing the activity of these inhibitors and promoting blood clotting in patients with clotting factor inhibitors.
+FEIBA, a medication also known by its generic name “anti-inhibitor coagulant complex,” works by bypassing the activity of these inhibitors and promoting blood clotting in patients with clotting factor inhibitors.

-If your doctor has prescribed you FEIBA, this guide will help you learn important details about this drug, such as its usage, dosage, working mechanisms, associated side effects, warnings, and precautionary measures.
+If your doctor has prescribed you FEIBA, this guide will help you learn important details about this drug.
+Here, you’ll learn about FEIBA’s usage, dosage, working mechanisms, associated side effects, warnings, and precautionary measures.

 FEIBA is a plasma-derived product and consists of multiple activated and non-activated clotting factors, including factors II, VII, IX, and X. It promotes blood clotting even in the presence of inhibitors (antibodies) in hemophilia A or hemophilia B patients.